UNIVERSITY HILLS CENTER

 South Colorado Boulevard and East Yale Avenue, Denver, Colorado

-The second mall-type shopping complex in Greater Denver was built to serve as a de facto downtown for the 2,200-dwelling University Hills housing development.
+The second mall-type shopping complex in Greater Denver was built to serve as a de facto downtown for the 2,200-unit University Hills housing development.
 UNIVERSITY HILLS CENTER was developed on a 25-acre parcel, once part of Diamond Joe's Ranch.
-The site was located 9 miles southeast of the Colorado Capitol, in the southern environs of Denver City / County.
+The site was located 9 miles southeast of the Colorado Capitol, in the southern environs of Denver City-County.

 Open-air in format, UNIVERSITY HILLS CENTER was originally a linear, strip-type complex.
-It was designed by Jared B. Morse and developed by a joint venture of the May Department Stores Company and Ambrose, Williams & Company.
-The shopping hub consisted of a single level of retail and eventually encompassed thirty-four stores and services.
+It was designed by Denver's Jared Barnett Morse and developed by a joint venture of the May Department Stores Company and Ambrose, Williams & Company.
+The shopping hub consisted of a single level of retail and eventually encompassed thirty-nine stores and services.

-The first operational store, a (12,200 square foot) Busley Brothers supermarket, opened its doors on August 22, 1951.
+The first operational store, a (12,200 square foot) Busley's supermarket, opened its doors on August 22, 1951.
 Yarbro Drug welcomed first customers on November 1, 1951, with a (6,900 square foot) Hested's 5 & 10 being dedicated on February 14, 1952.
-Other charter UNIVERSITY HILLS stores included Leenert's Hardware & Paint, Lou's Music Box, and The Beauty Spot salon.
+Other charter UNIVERSITY HILLS stores included Leenert's Hardware, Lou's Music Box, and the Beauty Spot Beauty Shop.

 Retail hubs in the vicinity of UNIVERSITY HILLS CENTER included UNIVERSITY HILLS PLAZA (1954) {.1 mile north, in Denver}, CHERRY CREEK CENTER (1955) {3.5 miles northwest, in Denver}, UNIVERSITY HILLS SOUTH (1967) {.1 mile south, in Denver}, CINDERELLA CITY (1968) {3 miles southwest, in Englewood}, BUCKINGHAM SQUARE (1971) {4.3 miles northeast, in Aurora} and SOUTHGLENN MALL (1974) {5.1 miles southwest, in Arapahoe County}.